niedakh/Model-waning-of-vaccine-efficany-following-Swedish-data/README.md

 we're getting an over-estimate of vaccine efficacy.
 I'd welcome a PR which fixes that and provides some estimates for J&J from other papers.
 - I'm assuming first doses have zero efficacy, because it's hard to track how many ppl who received first-doses are counted for second doses and when.
 - I'm assuming there's zero efficacy of second dose in the first 14 days, I'd welcome a PR that changes that to some reasonable estimate with a citation.
+- Some countries have other vaccines than Pfizer/Moderna/AZ/J&J, we're ignoring them now - treating as zero efficacy, I'd welcome a PR that fixes that.

 [1] https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3949410